Egco2811/kelimelik_solver/README.md

 - extractor.py – filters and formats the word list.
 - requirements.txt – Python dependencies.
 - render.yaml – Render deployment configuration.

+## Licence

+This software is licensed using GNU AGPLv3 license.
+Full text is in the LICENSE.txt file.